 Coupons are applied per-item per-transaction.
 If someone runs two separate transactions they would get the discount each time; or, if you have two items with the same coupon code it would apply individually to each one.

 For an item that is set to be free with a coupon code:

 To give a 50% discount to people actively involved in auction preparation:

 Multiple coupons can be set for a given item although bidders can only apply one coupon to a given item per purchase (i.e.: they can't stack them) but the coupon applies to the full quantity they have bought.
 In this case, applying STAFF to a purchase of 4 tickets would give 50% off the total price.

 When using multiple coupon codes, separate them with a comma (

-The bidder will see the Coupon code field at the purchase step.
+The bidder will see the apply Coupon Code link during the purchasing process.

 The Bidder Activity page will show the Purchases of the item at the discounted price.

 If you select the History tab from the Bidder Details page, this will show that a coupon code was used to purchase the item and the discount that was applied.